 |Term||10 ects||10 ects||10 ects|

-Specialization Risk and Relia.:
+Discipline: Risk and Reliability

 Applicants from Norway or Nordic countries:

-Applicants from outside the Nordic countries:
+International applicants / Applicants form outside the Nordic countries:

 Are you an international applicant?
 Read more here.